Real-dev-byte/Crawler-Extractor/README.md

 ## How to Run
 - Clone this repository to your system.
 - Make sure you have Java and MySQL server installed.
+- If MySQL server is not installed follow below:
+    ```
+    sudo apt install mysql-server-8.0
+     ```
 - Import  and build in your IDE.
 - After that run these commands in terminal to create a databse with name 'product'.
     ```
-    Login to your MySQL terminal and replace username and password in application.properties file
+    Login to your MySQL terminal and replace username and password in application.properties file as per your MySQL Credentials
     create scheme product
     use product
     ```